petter-holmberg/cpp-ref/classes.md

 C++ classes quick reference
 ===========================

+This document is a collection of design guidelines for C++ classes.
+It is intended to be used as a quick reference when designing new classes or refactoring old ones.
+For brevity and simplicity of use, it does not discuss at length the *why's* of the guidelines, but instead presents references to further reading about the subject.

+The guidelines are currently focused on C++98 use but features some notes about later versions.

 General class design guidelines
 -------------------------------

-When deciding how to design a C++ class, there are several considerations to take into account:
+When deciding how to design a C++ class, there are several considerations to take into account.

+Treat class design as type design.
+Before defining a new type, be sure to consider all these issues: [Meyers05](#Meyers05) §19
+- How should objects of your new type be created and destroyed?
+- How should object initializtion differ from object assignment?
+- What does it mean for objects of your new type to be passed by value?
+- What are the restrictions on legal values for your new type?
+- Does your new type fit into an inheritance graph?
+- What kind of type conversions are allowed for your new type?
+- What operators and functions make sense for the new type?
+- What standard functions should be disallowed?
+- Who should have access to the members of your new type?
+- What is the "undeclared interface" of your new type?
+- How general is your new type?
+- Is a new type really what you need?

 ### Interface vs. implementation

-A class's interface is made up of the public (and protected) functions and data members it exposes.
+A class's interface is made up of the public (and protected) functions and data members it exposes, including non-member functions.

 A class's implementation is encapsulated within the class, and includes the private functions and data members.